adform/adform-android-sdk/README.md

 # Getting Started

+Adform brings brand advertising to the programmatic era at scale, making display advertising simple, relevant and rewarding!

 ## 1. General Info

 * AdformSDK runs on Android 4.0, so created project version should be 4.0 and above.